kevinjin21/AIMLProjects/Capstone/README.md

 * Metric evaluation and analysis; optimization and best-model selection
 * Model Deployment: create REST API for the final model, containerize and push to Docker container for deployment

+## Folder Hierarchy - A quick explanation of the files
+This project contains the entire process of finding a potential problem, collecting data, exploring said data, and modeling.
+Thus, it can be quite a winding journey to look through!
+Here is a quick explanation of the files and folders.
+Bolded files have the most impact/final conclusions; check those out for the most condensed view of this project.

+### Jupyter notebook files
+There are 3 jupyter notebooks, each serving a different purpose for the project.
+* Korea Gas and Electricity Comprehensive EDA - initial data exploration and drawn conclusions (exploring correlations and potential project problems)
+* Modeling - First look at potential models.
+The original project problem centered around gas and electricity generation, so this notebook explores that aspect of the data.
+* __Pharm_Modeling__ - Final modeling notebook: this modeling was done after defining the final project problem, and explores various models to find a best fit for this situation and data.

+### /Data
+There were many sources of data used for exploration in this project, but not all are necessarily relevant to the final models.
+There are a few key files to look at:
+* __Preprocessed_Data__ - processed data used for final model
+* Korea_Data_All - less cleaned version of final data; contains explored features from throughout the project.
+Different sheets are used for different parts of the project.
+Other data files are used for data exploration or for presentation purposes.

+### /Pharm_Deploy
+This folder contains deployment files for this project.
+It uses a pickled model to build a Flask REST API, containerizes it with Docker, and is sent to an AWS instance to be hosted.
+See the contained README for more information and instructions.

+## How to view the project
+The project is largely explained through in-depth documentation in Jupyter notebook files.
+The environment used for modeling and data exploration is not included in the project files as of now, due to the large scale of libraries used throughout the project.

+Instead, check out /Pharm_Deploy for deployment instructions, including how to set up the environment and reproduce the results.

 Access the model:
 <br>[Initial project proposal](https://docs.google.com/document/d/1n_RRZgfwl0WT2p3aCEYIY8RU9nsb2mGosM1jT3U_WT0/edit)
 <br>[Full project write-up](https://docs.google.com/document/d/10khUmjzLq3PH_gnmZfJjBF86JT7S8hG7s1BtfL9th5A/edit)